AndrianLeah/music-master/README.md

-# react-app-template
+# music-master
-This is a basic ReactJS App template that you can use to start your ReactJS project.
+This is a simple ReactJS application that will setch some previews of the songs for a ginven artist using the Spotify API.

 ## Getting started
 This command will install the relevant npm modules and will start the app in dev mode.